-US Airways Group Inc. (LCC) pilots are seeking a court order to gain access to information they say they need to evaluate a possible merger with bankrupt American Airlines.
+US Airways Group Inc. (LCC:US) pilots are seeking a court order to gain access to information they say they need to evaluate a possible merger with bankrupt American Airlines.

 The US Airline Pilots Association, the union representing US Airways pilots, wants to question the airlines about the merger talks and obtain documents, according to papers filed today in U.S. Bankruptcy Court in Manhattan.

 The union has “not been provided critical information about the terms of the proposed combination and USAPA needs such information to ensure a fair and effective merger,” it said.